← Back to Learning Hub

 Citations missing from the reference list

-A source appears to be cited in the main text, but a matching entry has not been found in the reference list.
+A source appears to be cited in the text, but a matching reference-list entry has not been found.

 Why it matters

-The reader can see that a source may have been used, but may not have enough information to find and check it.
+The reader may not have enough information to find and check the source.

-• Is the source included in the reference list?
+• Is the source in the reference list?

 • Could the text have been mistaken for a citation?

-What to notice: The citation appears in the text, but the full source details are missing.
+The citation appears in the writing, but the full source details are missing.

-What to notice: Some text can look citation-like even when it is just part of a sentence.
+Some text can look citation-like even when it is part of a sentence.

 References listed but not cited

-A source appears in the reference list, but a matching citation has not been found in the main text.
+A source appears in the reference list, but no matching citation has been found in the main text.

 Why it matters

-The reader may not know where the source has been used, or whether it has been included by mistake.
+The reader may not know where the source has been used, or whether it was included by mistake.

 • Has an in-text citation been missed?